 Read here for all the information on choosing the right lens(es) for you and your adventure photography.

-Your gear could change dramatically.
+Your gear could change.
 It will depend on the kinds of adventures you will be chasing and photographing.

 The essential gear that you would need for all these areas stays very similar.
 A camera, lenses, memory cards, batteries, and your cell phone.